bhtri/bhtri/README.md

 ---

-### **2023年09月04日**
+### **2023年09月05日**

 <p align="center" style="font-size:20px">
   <q>
-    If one is estranged from oneself, then one is estranged from others too.
-If one is out of touch with oneself, then one cannot touch others.
+    A dream is your creative vision for your life in the future.
+You must break out of your current comfort zone and become comfortable with the unfamiliar and the unknown.
   </q>
 </p>

 <p align="right" style="font-size:18px; font-weight: bold">
-Anne Lindbergh
+Denis Waitley
 </p>

 ---